-Less than Significant with Mitigation: A biological reconnaissance survey was conducted for the Proposed Project in September 2016 (ECORP 2016a).
-The project site is located in an area that is covered by the Coachella Valley Multiple Species Habitat Conservation Plan (CVMSHCP), which was finalized in February 2006.
-However, soon after the finalization of the plan, the City of Desert Hot Springs voted to not approve the plan and directed that Desert Hot Springs be removed as a Permittee.
+Less than Significant with Mitigation: Field surveys were conducted for the Proposed Project in December 2016 (James W. Cornett 2016).
+The project site is located within the Coachella Valley Multiple Species Habitat Plan (CVMSHCP)

+area.
+However, soon after the finalization of the plan in 2006, the City of Desert Hot Springs voted to not approve the plan and directed that Desert Hot Springs be removed as a Permittee.
 In October 2007, The City decided to reconsider their original decision to opt-out of the plan, and voted unanimously to approve a Memorandum of Understanding (MOU) that stated that they would like to enter into negotiations for joining the CVMSHCP as a Permittee after the plan was officially adopted (CVCC 2014).
-The MOU was subsequently approved by the Coachella Valley Conservation Commission (CVCC), the Coachella Valley Association of Governments (CVAG), and the County of Riverside in February 2008, and the Final Supplemental Environmental Impact Report/Supplemental

-Environmental Impact Statement (SEIR/SEIS) for a proposed Major Amendment to the CVMSHCP was completed in March 2014 (CVCC 2014).
+The MOU was subsequently approved by the Coachella Valley Conservation Commission (CVCC), the Coachella Valley Association of Governments (CVAG), and the County of Riverside in February 2008, and the Final Supplemental Environmental Impact Report/Supplemental Environmental Impact Statement (SEIR/SEIS) for a proposed Major Amendment to the CVMSHCP was completed in March 2014 (CVCC 2014).
 The final SEIR/SEIS is still under review by the regulatory agencies, but final approval is expected to be imminent (CVCC 2014).
 Therefore, the City of Desert Hot Springs is currently processing development projects as if they are covered under the CVMSHCP and all current projects are subject to the regulations listed in the CVMSHCP.

 The CVMSHCP is a long-term program designed to conserve federally protected species, state-protected species, and/or other species of concern.
 The CVMSHCP program aims to conserve over 240,000 acres of open space and protect 27 plant and animal species by providing comprehensive compliance with federal and state endangered species laws.
 The CVMSHCP includes most of the Coachella Valley floor portion of Riverside County (CVAG 2007).
-The project site shares a common boundary with the Morongo Wash Special Provisions Area which lies within the Upper Mission Creek/Big Morongo Canyon Conservation Area.
+The project site is not within a Conservation Area as shown in the CVMSHCP and does not abut a Conservation Area.
+The project site is not, therefore, subject to Plan requirements regarding lands adjoining Conservation Areas.

 Vegetation.
-One vegetation community, creosote bush scrub, was present on the project site.
-Creosote bush scrub is a native vegetation community that is common to the Colorado Desert.
-No special-status habitats or vegetation communities were observed on the project site.
+One vegetation community, Sonoran creosote bush scrub, was found on the project site.
+Sonoran creosote bush scrub is a native vegetation community that is common to the Colorado Desert.
+No special-status habitats or vegetation communities were observed on the project site (James W. Cornett 2016).